ericspinder/notionds/README.md

         protected abstract Recommendation parseThrowable(Throwable throwable);

 #### com.notionds.datasource.ConnectionSupplier_I interface allows for a custom database connection classes to be implemented as needed.
+Taken as a queue, the first entry is polled at startup and used as the active connection, the rest are kept in order and kept as failover connections.
+You may also add failover connections ad hoc and all of them are tested, both on entry and upon first use.
+One may also manually induce a failover by a public method on the ConnectionPool.
        the com.notionds.datasource.ConnectionSupplier class is an immutable implementation which handles typical JDBC database configuration (driver class, username, password, test SQL)

 #### com.notionds.dataSource.connection.delegation.WrapperFactory_I wraps all of the database objects into a com.notionds.dataSource.connection.delegation.ConnectionArtifact_I
         com.notionds.dataSource.connection.delegation.jdbcProxy.WrapperFactory is the Java proxy implementation of it, currently used as the defualt

         com.notionds.dataSource.connection.delegation.jdbcProxy.logging.LoggingWrapperFactory is the logging version of the same desgin
-            Note that logging is not yet released, the implemention isn't yet working as expected.
+            Note that logging is not yet released, the implemention isn't fully tested but is generally running.

 #### com.notion.datasource.Options is the mutable property options container.
-Adding the keys and appropriate objects into the java properties created for it's constructor will enable an override as well as changing the value while running (not yet tested)
+Adding the keys and appropriate objects into the java properties created for it's constructor will enable an override as well as changing the value while running
         Integer:
     com.notionds.advice.exception.aggregatorMap.maxSize - The number of exceptions to keep in the logging aggregator default is 1000 com.notionds.advice.nominal.aggregatorMap.maxSize - The number of nomial logging entries to hold in memory, deault is 1000),